1.1.C.10 Care & attention (CA)

 Note: It is possible for a care receiver to be 'disabled' according to their relevant assessment tool, and NOT receive care and attention on a daily basis because of their disability.
 In these cases the claim must be rejected.
 A carer may be providing considerable additional care but that care is not necessarily required because of the disability.

 Example: A child with severe asthma requiring hospitalisation when young may be able to self administer medication as they get older to manage their own condition.
 If the condition can be managed by the young person the parent/carer may not qualify for CA if the child does not require extra care and attention because of the disability.

 Explanation: Medical reviews will generally address cases in which a child becomes better able to cope with the impairment after the claim is granted, and no longer receives additional care.

-Act reference: SSAct section 953 Qualification for carer allowance-caring for either 1 or 2 disabled children, section 954 Qualification for carer allowance-caring for a disabled adult, section 954A Qualification for carer allowance-caring for a disabled adult in a private home not shared by the adult and carer, section 1061ZK Qualification: general rules
+Act reference: SSAct section 953 Qualification for CA-caring for either 1 or 2 disabled children, section 954 Qualification for CA-caring for a disabled adult …, section 954A Qualification for CA-caring for a disabled adult in a private home not shared by the adult and carer, section 1061ZK Qualification: general rules